Richardaeld/MonaMemorabilia/README.md

 #### Documented Result(s):
 1. Documentation of all bad UX and where it occurs.
 1. Documentation of where visual bugs or misalignments occur.

+#### Final Result(s)
+1. Starting at the resolution of an i5, this webpage automatically adjusts and provides the best UX possible.
 --------------------------------
 ## Checking For Errors In Code
 #### Expectation(s):